 - subscribe to this travel advice to receive email updates each time it's reissued

 Entry and exit

-Visa and other entry and exit conditions (such as currency, customs and quarantine regulations) change regularly.
-Contact the nearest Embassy or Consulate of Mali for the most up to date information.
+Visa and other entry and exit conditions (such as currency, customs and quarantine regulations) can change at short notice.
+Contact the nearest Embassy of Mali for the most up to date information.

 Safety and security

 In March 2012, members of the Malian military staged a coup.
 In April 2012, armed rebel and terrorist groups took control of the northern provinces of Gao, Kidal and Timbuktu as well as parts of Mopti.

 France and a number of African countries deployed troops to Mali in 2013.
 The African-led International Support Mission in Mali transitioned into a UN peacekeeping mission, the United Nations Multidimensional Integrated Stabilisation Mission in Mali (MINUSMA) on 1 July 2013.